Exposition Reviews is currently OPEN for submissions. We will accepting work for our annual issue from September 15 – December 15, 2017.

 All work is read and given fair consideration by our editorial staff.
 Our submission period runs from September–December each year.

-The theme for our 2017 annual issue is “Surface.”
+The theme for our 2018 annual issue is “Orbit.”

 We encourage new, emerging, and established writers to submit their work, as long it fits within the following guidelines.

 - Fiction.
 Short stories and stand-alone novel excerpts not in excess of 5,000 words, or up to three pieces of flash fiction, 750 words or fewer.
 Pieces that exceed this limit will NOT be read.